DoraFactory/doravota/x/sponsor-contract-tx/README.md

 Parameters can be updated via governance proposals using `MsgUpdateParams`.

 ## Integration Guide
 > We have implemented a sample contract in the  `doravota/contracts` directory, which is a `counter` contract that records user addresses as a `whitelist`.
-In our business logic, we want users on the whitelist to be able to have their transactions sponsored by our contract address.
-Therefore, we first need to register the contract address with the `sponsor-contract-tx` module through the admin of the counter contract, set the appropriate `Usage limit`, and ensure that the contract address has `sufficient balance` to sponsor transactions.
+In our business logic, we want users on the whitelist to be able to have their transactions sponsored by our sponsor system.
+Therefore, we first need to register the contract address with the `sponsor-contract-tx` module through the admin of the counter contract, set the appropriate `Usage limit`, and ensure that the **derived sponsor_address has sufficient balance** to sponsor transactions.
-Any user on the whitelist can enjoy transaction sponsorship by the contract address.
+Any user on the whitelist can enjoy transaction sponsorship paid by the sponsor_address.

 ### For Contract Developers